Warren & Migliaccio, L.L.P.

 Options include:

-2. Negotiating hardship payment plans
+Negotiating hardship-based payment plans

-4. Claiming exemptions for protected income/property
+Claiming exemptions for income or property that is legally protected

 How do I verify if Troy Capital legally owns my debt?

-📄 Complete assignment history from original creditor
+📄 Complete assignment history from the original creditor

-📄 Itemized principal/interest/fee breakdown
+📄 Itemized breakdown of principal, interest, and fees

 📄 Proof of your last payment date